 Neil is an engineer with two years of work experience.
 He and his company are based out of the US Midwest.

 At the start of this year, Neil was offered a title promotion and a raise of $3,000/yr.
-Now there are times when you don’t want to negotiate, but, Neil felt that there was a big gap in the number he was offered and the value he brought to the table.
+He felt that there was a big gap in the number he was offered and the value he brought to the table.

 Damn!
 Imagine how that would feel like?